 In my estimation, neither of these steps will be complete without a deep knowledge of the origins of this knowledge.
 Hermeneutics – A method or theory of interpretation – is an apt term in relation to the Art of Hermes.
 Hindus will say that the science of the stars was given at the time of creation and I’m not going to argue against that.
 Because most of human history has been transmitted orally, we cannot say with certainty when it began, or if in fact it always existed as part of being human – we do after all come from the stars – we are made of stardust.
 The oldest written work in the Indo European history is the Rig Veda, written in Sanskrit.
 The dates given for the creation of the text vary wildly.
 Some scholars suggest it was written circa 1500 BC.
 Others have claimed that it likely dates back to the 8th C. BC, based on astronomical configurations recorded in the text.
 There is no doubt that the first sections of the Rig Veda are very old indeed, consisting or oral transmissions. from sage to sage.
 Today, there are many people calling themselves astrologers who have no interest whatsoever in where the science came from or what are the underlying principles.

-The ancient world was far more connected than most people realize, As always, trade was the first cause of this.
+The ancient world was far more connected than many realize, As always, trade was the first cause of this.
 This brings China and the Silk Route into the fray very early on.
 However, the astrological tradition as we have known it benefitted from the close proximity of Persia to India.
 Persia, in turn, acts as a bridge to Babylon and Hellenistic world.
 Platonism and Neo-Platonism were crucial to the understanding of the metaphysics underpinning astrology.
 All of these cultures mixed freely in Alexandria.
 It is interesting to read Plotinus and see both Platonic thought and what looks like Hindu metaphysics.
 It is impossible to ignore the extraordinary similarities between Shiva and Dyonysis.
 The presence at the School of Alexandria was a crucible for numerous philosophical schools from throughout the Mediterranean, North Africa, Persia, India, Babylon, and the entire Middle East.
 There were Hellenized Jews, Stoics, Pythagoreans and all of these cultures had an intense interest in the Heaven and how they may be interpreted, Last but not least was the tradition of the Hermetica, also quite seamlessly a part of this nexus.

 There is a healthy spirit of research into the earliest mentionings of the language of the stars.
 I believe that we are on the verge of new and powerful techniques that are also ancient.
 Much earlier than these philosophical systems we have the henge cultures of the Celts and cave drawings of Lascaux showing us that our earliest known ancestors watched the movement of the Heavens and organized their lives around constellations, the Lunar cycle and to a large extent, the cycle of Venus.